|2014 Europa Cup|

 RB: Dani Alves (Brazil)

-He spent 6 years with Sevilla, winning two UEFA Cup's before joining Barcelona.
+He spent 6 years with Sevilla, winning two UEFA Cup's before joining Barcelona and PSG.
 He only played 79 times for Brazil at the time of writing, largely because Maicon is the regular starter during this time.

 CB: Marcelo Campanal (Spain)